Infragistics-BusinessTools/Slingshot-Documentation/docfx/jp/components/teams-starting.md

 To make a team disappear from your Slingshot space you can either delete or leave it.

 Only the Owner can **delete a team**.
-As an exception, you can also delete a team if you have the Member's permissions provided that:
+As an exception, a Member can also delete a team if:

 - the team is part of the main Organization;
-- you are an Owner in the Main Organization.
+- this Member is an Owner in the Main Organization.

 To delete a team, go to its [settings](#how-can-i-change-the-teams-privacy-name-or-description) and select the overflow button: